la2050/archive/_projects/2015/engaging-parents-to-reduce-truancy-rates.md

   parents will work together to address the root causes of truancy and support families in need.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': Not applicable
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '100000' 'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  $45,000 (annual salary including benefits of Parent Engagement Coordinator to facilitate collaborative meetings between school staff and parents and conduct outreach to parents)

-   $15,000 (indirect costs)

-   $15,000 (equipment, rent, utilities)

-   $15,000 Meeting supplies including food and child care (child care will allow us to provide meetings beyond regular school hours)

-   $5,000 Printing and translation costs for parent education materials

-   $5,000 Stipends for parent leaders (stipends will include training hours and peer group facilitation hours) How do you plan to scale the success of your proposal?: >- This proposal will help us build a critical foundation to reducing truancy rates across all of our education sites.
+How do you plan to scale the success of your proposal?: >- This proposal will help us build a critical foundation to reducing truancy rates across all of our education sites.